-Interdental brushes are very helpful for cleaning in and around hard to reach places.
-They have small angled brush heads can augment your twice daily brushing.
+Interdental brushes are very helpful for cleaning in and around hard-to-reach places.
+They have small angled brush heads that can augment your twice-daily brushing.

 If you’ve had a bridge installed at Sylvia A. Spradlin’s Olathe, Kansas clinic and you have oral hygiene concerns, you can always call 913-780-0123 to speak to a helpful member of our staff.